Cristiano Ronaldo news: Juventus star reveals all about THAT Man Utd game in 2003, Sir Alex Ferguson's dressing-room invite & how 50 teams wanted him | Goal.com

 Ronaldo reveals all about THAT Man Utd game in 2003, Sir Alex's dressing-room invite & how 50 teams wanted him

-Cristiano Ronaldo has reflected on the famous match in which he starred for Sporting against Manchester United, with his showing in that clash ultimately sealing his move to Old Trafford amid interest from numerous other clubs.
+Cristiano Ronaldo has reflected on the famous match in which he starred for Sporting against Manchester United, with his performance in that game ultimately sealing his move to Old Trafford amid interest from numerous other clubs.

 The 18-year-old had already generated plenty of interest from across Europe when Sir Alex Ferguson's Red Devils arrived in Portugal for a pre-season friendly in 2003, but it was in that 3-1 home win that he truly demonstrated his potential.